Alpha Five User Group

 2nd Thursday of the Month

-The next Alpha User Group meeting is Thursday, May 14 (2nd Thursday) starting at 6:30 pm at 903 N Bowser, Suite 320, Richardson.
+The next Alpha User Group meeting is this Thursday, Dec 9 (2nd Thursday) starting at 6:30 pm at 903 N Bowser, Suite 320, Richardson.
 Click here for a map.
 Email me if you have any questions.
 Pizza will be available at the beginning of the meeting.

 Bill Parker.